Jinantang/Jian-Tang-Code/README.md

 Any positive number
 ## Output
 This is a prime number
-This is not a prime number
+\nThis is not a prime number
 ## Meaning
 Help mathematicians solve puzzles